Thai traditional games: Pétanque

 A French game, is also played in Thailand, where it is pronounced BeTang (Thai, เปตอง).

 Len Saba

-Len Saba (เล่นสะบ้า) is a game played with a unique ball made from the seeds of the Entada rheedii plant.
+Len Saba (เล่นสะบ้า) is a game played with a unique ball made from the seeds of the Entada rheedei plant.
 The game is also associated with the Mon people of Thailand.
 Players are divided into two teams and take turns being the pitching and receiving sides.
 The objective is to toss the ball as far as possible, with players walking or running to stop each other's tosses.
 Points are earned by the pitching team if the receiving team fails to catch the ball.
 The game continues until a certain number of points are earned or a time limit is reached.
 The game requires skill in throwing the ball and the ability to dodge to stop opponent's tosses, with moves such as the patella wheel or patella flick used to score points.